hallc/chrome-newtab/README.markdown

 chrome-newtab
 =============
 This is a Google Chrome extension that replaces the new tab page with a blank page.
-There are no configuration options.

 Installing
 ----------